reed1713/Vetted/README.md

 ### To do:
 - add "memory - yara" detection object
-- snort api client, yara bin/mem api client
+- yara bin/mem api client
 - more research modules
 - task queue
-- code has a lot of stank... i'll get around to that one day
 - easy install script

-any questions or feedback, feel free to send me an email reed3276@gmail.com
+feel free to contact me if you have any questions or feedback.

+reed3276@gmail.com
+@reed1713